Free Trial

 What is Pacific Drilling's current short interest?

 Short interest is the volume of Pacific Drilling shares that have been sold short but have not yet been closed out or covered.
-As of January 15th, investors have sold 826,800 shares of PACDQ short.
+As of January 15th, traders have sold 826,800 shares of PACDQ short.
 Learn More on Pacific Drilling's current short interest.

 Is Pacific Drilling's short interest increasing or decreasing?